 Dry macular degeneration

-The vast majority of cases of macular degeneration are the dry type, in which there is thinning or deterioration of the tissues of the macula or the formation of abnormal yellow deposits called drusen.
+The vast majority of cases are the dry type, in which there is thinning or deterioration of the tissues of the macula or the formation of abnormal yellow deposits called drusen.
 Progression of dry macular degeneration occurs very slowly and does not always affect both eyes equally.

 The root causes of macular degeneration are still unknown.
 Women are at a slightly higher risk than men.
-Caucasians are more likely to develop macular degeneration than African Americans.
+Caucasians are more likely to develop than African Americans.

-- Age: Macular degeneration is the leading cause of decreased vision in people over 65 years of age.
+- Age: The leading cause of decreased vision in people over 65 years of age.

 - Heredity: Macular degeneration appears to be hereditary in some families but not in others